Smriti Mundhra

-Smriti Mundhra is an Indian-American filmmaker based in Los Angeles.
+Smriti Mundhra (born 3rd of July 1980) is an American filmmaker based in Los Angeles.
 Her production company, Meralta Films, specializes in documentary films and non-fiction content.

 Mundhra won the Albert Maysles New Documentary Director Award at the 2017 Tribeca Film Festival for her first feature documentary film A Suitable Girl, along with her co-director Sarita Khurana.
+Mundhra is also the Executive Producer and Creator of Netflix's original reality TV series, Indian Matchmaking.

 In 2020, she was nominated for the Academy Award for Best Documentary Short Subject for her film St. Louis Superman (2019).
+She was nominated in the same category in 2025 for I Am Ready, Warden.

+She directed the Netflix documentary, The Romantics.
+The four-part series explores the impact of Yash Chopra, his son Aditya Chopra, and their company Yash Raj Films on Hindi Cinema.

 Biography

 Early life and education

 Mundhra was born in Los Angeles, California and raised between Los Angeles and Mumbai, India.
 Her father, Jag Mundhra was also a filmmaker.
 Before she was born, her parents rented a single screen in Culver City, Los Angeles and became the first exhibitors of Bollywood films in the United States.

 Mundhra obtained a Bachelor of Arts (BA) in English from California State University, Northridge and Masters of Fine Arts (MFA) degree in film at the Columbia University School of the Arts in 2010.
 Then, Mundhra moved to Mumbai to begin production on her documentary directorial debut film, A Suitable Girl.